If you receive a notification from TrueAccord, or they appear on your credit report, you’ll need to act quickly.

 Many consumers will do just that if they believe they don’t owe the debt.

-But failing to act could result in negative credit entries that will lower your credit score for many years, as well as persistent collection attempts.
+But failing to act could result in negative credit entries that will lower your credit score for many years.

 In this article, we’ll provide strategies to help you deal with TrueAccord.